Blagoveshchensk State Pedagogical University: Overview

+History

+On October 16, 1930 the Blagoveshchensk Agrarian-Pedagogical Institute (later Pedagogical) was founded (the building of the men's Blagoveshchensk Gymnasium, built in 1912-1913 by architect Eduard Schaefer).

+On January 14, 1981 the Institute was awarded the Order of the Badge of Honour.

+In 1995 the Blagoveshchensk State Pedagogical Institute received the status of a university.
+On December 23, 1996 it became the Blagoveshchensk State Pedagogical University.

-International Cooperation
+International cooperation

 BSPU has relations with the Chinese educational institutions of Heihe Institute, Changchun University, Harbin Pedagogical University, Harbin University, Far-Eastern University of Finances and Economics, Daqing Pedagogical Institute, Harbin Institute of Technology, Beijing University of Language and Culture and others.
-There are regular student exchanges, joint scientific, cultural, and sports activities.
-More than 100 international students study Russian language at BSPU every year.

-In 2009, BSPU, with the financial support of the "Russian world" Foundation, opened Russian language centers at 5 universities located in the Far-East of China.

-In 2007, Confucius Institute was established at BSPU.

 BSPU and Heihe Institute are engaged in a joint bachelor's degree project in Philology, where Chinese students study for 2 years in Heihe and 2 years in Blagoveschensk.
-As a result, they obtain two diplomas, one Russian and one Chinese.

-In February 2006, BSPU established a Language Testing Center where foreigners can take a Test of Russian as Foreign Language(TORFL).

-BSPU also has strong scientific and educational ties with Europe and the United States.
-In 1996 with the help of DAAD (German Service of Academic Exchanges), the university established Goethe Center where students acquaint themselves with modern and classical German literature, attend lectures given by German specialists, and improve their language skills.

 In August 2005 BSPU joined the consortium of Russian universities engaged in a distance learning project started by the Institute for International Studies at Stanford University (USA).
 Russian students study international relations, political science, and environmental issues.
 The best students take part in annual international student conferences.
 In June 2005 BSPU became a member of the university network collaborating with the Department of Culture and Cooperation of the French Embassy in Russia.
 BSPU established a Resource Center of French Language and Culture that provides students and professors with training aids and up-to-date information on educational and cultural programs organized by the French Embassy.
 Students often take language courses in China, Great Britain, America, or Germany during summer vacation.